tangiazhou/tangiazhou/README.md

 👋 Hey I'm Tangia

-👩🏻‍🎓 I'm currently studying Electrical and Computer Engineering at the University of Toronto
+👩🏻‍🎓 I'm currently studying Electrical Engineering at the University of Toronto

 📡 I'm interested in wireless communication, embedded systems, and IC design